zmoore-usgs/coastal-hazards/README.md

 1. Add a line to your operating system `hosts` (Ubuntu `/etc/hosts`) file with: `127.0.0.1 keycloak`
 2. From project root directory `docker-compose up cch_keycloak cch_postgres cch_rserve cch_n52_wps cch_geoserver`
+(add `--build` to `docker-compose` up if you want to rebuild any of these images that you might already have locally)
 3. From project root directory `docker-compose up --build cch_portal`
 4. Visit `http://localhost:8080/coastal-hazards-portal/`
 5. Visit `http://localhost:8080/coastal-hazards-portal/publish/item/`